iolinker/iolinker.com/docs/output.md

+---
+title: Set Workflow Output
+description: By integrating with synchronous APIs, you can configure the workflow's output to serve as the interface output for synchronous APIs.
+meta:
+  - name: keywords
+    content: Synchronous API Development, Workflow Output, Configure API Output, Low-code, AI Workflow, Process Engine
+---

 ## Set Workflow Output

 Used together with the **Synchronous API**, this allows setting the output result of the synchronous API, which is also the output of the entire workflow.
 As shown in the example, a JSON output is set.
 When the synchronous API is called and a result is requested, the configured JSON output will be returned as the API output result.